Rishipal031140129/Final-Year-Project/README.md

 # ![image](https://github.com/user-attachments/assets/e6027e05-1bfa-4a99-866c-bf84d2db921f)

 The design and implementation of a secure network system for TTEC Global is critical to ensuring operational efficiency and safeguarding sensitive data.
-By employing a structured approach with robust security measures, the new network will support the company's growth and adaptability in the digital landscape with the basic reasons we care about information systems security are that some of our information needs to be protected against unauthorized disclosure for legal and competitive reasons; all of the information we store and refer to must be protected against accidental or deliberate modification and must be available in a timely fashion.
+By employing a structured approach with robust security measures, the new network will support the company's growth and adaptability in the digital landscape with the basic reasons we care about information systems security are that some of our information needs to be protected against unauthorized disclosure for legal and competitive reasons of all of the information we store and refer to must be protected against accidental or deliberate modification and must be available in a timely fashion.
 We must also establish and maintain the authenticity (correct attribution) of documents we create, send and receive.
 Finally, the if poor security practices allow damage to our systems, we may be subject to criminal or civil legal proceedings; if our negligence allows third parties to be harmed via our compromised systems, there may be even more severe legal problems.
 Another issue that is emerging in e-commerce is that good security can finally be seen as part of the market development strategy.
 Consumers have expressed widespread concerns over privacy and the safety of their data; companies with strong security can leverage their investment to increase the pool of willing buyers and to increase their market share.
 We no longer have to look at security purely as loss avoidance: in today's marketplace good security becomes a competitive advantage that can contribute directly to revenue figures and the bottom line.
 Networks today run mission-critical business services that need protection from both external and internal threats.
 In this paper we proposed a secure design and implementation of a network and system using Windows environment.
 Reviews of latest product with an application to an enterprise with worldwide branches are given.